nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * The `by/` prefix is chosen for the deadline, as it is a good compromise between brevity and comprehensibility ("do this *by* a certain date").

-### Edit task feature
+### Editing feature

 #### About

-CodeConnect will allow the user to edit an existing task in the task list.
+CodeConnect has features that allow you to edit tasks and contacts.
+The editing feature use the following commands:

+* `edit {task_index} {field prefix + field description}` - Edits the task at the specified index
+* `editc {contact_index} {field_prefix + field_description}` - Edits the contact at the specified index

 Example of command use:
-- `edit 1 m/CS1101S`
+* `edit 1 m/CS1101S` - Changes the module of the task at index 1 to be "CS1101S"
+* `editc 2 p/91919100` - Changes the phone number of the contact at index 2 to "91919100"

-#### Proposed Implementation flow
+#### Implementation flow

-Outline of how components work together when the user enters a `edit` task command:
+Outline of how components work together when the user enters an edit command:
+1. User enters `edit 3 m/CS1101S` into the command prompt box
-1. The user input will be sent to `CodeConnectParser`
+2. The user input will be sent to `CodeConnectParser`
-2. `CodeConnectParser` will take note of the command word and argument of the user input and create a `EditTaskComanndParser` instance.
+3. `CodeConnectParser` send the argument `3 m/CS1101S` to `EditTaskCommandParser`
-3. The `EditTaskCommandParser` will call its `parse` method to get the index and create a `EditTaskDescriptor` instance that stores the edited field
+4. `EditTaskCommandParser` will call its `parse` method to get the index and create a `EditTaskDescriptor` instance that stores the edited field
-4. A new `EditTaskCommand` will then be created with the parsed index and `EditTaskDescriptor` object
+5. A new `EditTaskCommand` will then be created with the parsed index and `EditTaskDescriptor` object
-5. That `EditTaskCommand` object will execute and a new `Task` will be created with the new fields
+6. That `EditTaskCommand` object will execute and a new `Task` will be created with the new fields
-6. The `model` will then be updated accordingly with the new Edited Task.
+7. The `model` will then be updated accordingly with the new Edited Task.

 ![Activity Diagram](images/EditTaskActivityDiagram.png)
-<div style="text-align: center">Activity diagram of editc command execution</div>
+<div style="text-align: center">Activity diagram of edit command execution</div>

 #### Design Considerations

-Initially we felt that being able to edit more than 1 field per edit task command was not as important, as a task object does not have that many fields to begin with.
+* Initially we felt that being able to edit more than 1 field per edit task command was not as important, as a task object does not have that many fields to begin with.
 However, we felt that implementing it will still make it a lot easier in the event that a user want to have multiple changes to a task.

-### Marking and unmarking of tasks
+### Marking features

 #### About

 CodeConnect has features that allow you to mark and unmark your tasks as complete and incomplete respectively.
+The marking features use the following commands:
+* mark {task_index} - Marks task at specified index as completed
+* unmark {task_index} - Unmarks task at specified index as incomplete

 Examples of command use:
-* `mark 1`: marks the task at index 1 as complete
+* `mark 1` -  Marks the task at index 1 as complete
-* `unmark 1`: unmarks the task at index 1 as incomplete
+* `unmark 1` - Unmarks the task at index 1 as incomplete

 #### Implementation flow
 Both the `mark` and `unmark` commands follow [general command implementation flow](#logic-component).